A-Jessica-Christie/every-little-thing/_posts/2017-09-21-thank-you-not.md

 You make me hate myself

-You make me loose myself
+You make me lose myself

 You make me sick of living